John Schneider (screen actor): Career

-Acting career
+Acting

 At the age of 18, he won the role of Bo Duke, working alongside another newcomer Tom Wopat and veteran actor James Best.
 For his audition, he "borrowed a dilapidated pickup truck, put on a big ol' country accent and funky hat.
 I hadn't shaved and went in toting a beer.
 I don't know whether they believed it or not, but they liked it."
 Schneider learned to drive the iconic Dodge Charger in the show, but to the disappointment of many fans, he admitted he never jumped the car due to the dangerous nature of the stunt.

 At the height of the series' popularity, he also became a recording artist and a face of merchandise.
 In 1982, a tangle of legal suits with the producers over the distribution of merchandising royalties caused Schneider and co-star Tom Wopat to leave the show for most of a season.
 They returned to their roles in February 1983 only after their claims were satisfied.
 The show was canceled in 1985, after seven seasons.
-Schneider directed the series finale, titled Opening Night at the Boar's Nest, airing originally on CBS, February 8, 1985.
+Schneider directed the series finale, titled "Opening Night at the Boar's Nest," airing originally on CBS, February 8, 1985.

 In 2001, he portrayed Jonathan Kent, the adoptive father of Clark Kent on Smallville, starring in 100 episodes.
 Schneider directed some episodes of Smallville, including "Talisman".
 Some episodes contain references to Schneider's work in The Dukes of Hazzard, e.g. the season five episode "Exposed" is notable for reuniting Schneider with his former Dukes co-star Tom Wopat.
 Schneider guest starred for the latter half of season five appearing in the episodes "Void" and "Oracle".
 Schneider returned for the season 10 premiere of Smallville, reprising his role as Jonathan Kent in a recurring role.